GENTRY COMMUNITY EVENTS

 The Gentry City Council holds regular meetings in the city court room at 6:30 p.m., the first Monday of each month.
-The Gentry Planning and Zoning Commission meets in city hall at 7 p.m. on the third Thursday of each month, but will hold its June meeting on Thursday night, June 24.
+The Gentry Planning and Zoning Commission meets in city hall at 7 p.m. on the third Thursday of each month.

 Gentry School Board

 The Gentry School Board holds regular meetings at 7 p.m. on the third Monday of each month in the school district board room.

 The Springtown Council meets at 6 p.m., on the second Tuesday of each month, in the new community building.

 The Highfill Town Council will hold its next regular meeting at 6:30 p.m., Tuesday, Nov.
 10, at the community building.
 The next planning commission meeting will be at 6:30 p.m., Tuesday, Oct.
 27, at the Highfill Community Building.

 A women’s self-defense class will be held from 10 a.m. until 12 noon, Saturday, Oct.
 17, at the family activity center of the First Baptist Church in Gentry.
 The classes are for women of any age and will not require strenuous physical activity.
 Basic and easy skills will be taught and demonstrated.
 Women attending should wear sweats or casual clothing.
 Classes will be taught by Sterling Pollard and Becky Glass — both experienced in Taekwondo.
 A $20 fee will be charged, but all proceeds will go to support Gentry’s junior high cheerleaders.